gardener/machine-controller-manager/docs/documents/apis.md

 This can not be 0 if MaxUnavailable is 0.
 Absolute number is calculated from percentage by rounding up.
-Example: when this is set to 30%, the new machine set can be scaled up immediately when the rolling update starts, such that the total number of old and new machines does not exceed 130% of desired machines.
+Example: when this is set to 30%, the new machine set can be scaled up immediately when the update starts, such that the total number of old and new machines does not exceed 130% of desired machines.
 Once old machines have been killed, new machine set can be scaled up further, ensuring that total number of machines running at any time during the update is utmost 130% of desired machines.</p>